NGC 147 Corroborates the Break in the Stellar Mass-Stellar Metallicity Relation for Galaxies: Global Properties

-We therefore infer the accuracy of SSP age by comparing it with the age measured from CMD fitting via {\it HST} photometry by \citet{Weisz2014}.
-They obtained an mass-weighted age of 7.53~Gyr, more consistent with the SSP age derived from our algorithm than \texttt{alf}.
+We therefore infer the accuracy of the SSP age by comparing it with the age measured from CMD fitting via Hubble Space Telescope (HST) photometry by \citet{Weisz2014}.
+They obtained a mass-weighted age of 7.53~Gyr, more consistent with the SSP age derived from our algorithm than with that derived from \texttt{alf}.
 The agreement suggests that even though NGC 147 has an extended SFH with several stellar populations formed at distinct epochs, the SSP assumption may be valid to recover the mass-weighted age in some cases, though the recovered stellar age is highly model-dependent.
-Therefore, in order to obtain a more reliable and consistent measurement of stellar age for galaxies, it sometimes requires a model of the SFH more complex than an SSP.
+Therefore, obtaining a more reliable and consistent measurement of stellar age for galaxies sometimes requires a model of the SFH more complex than an SSP.
 As suggested in Appendix~\ref{appendix: comparison}, CSP models may be more appropriate to recover the stellar age of complicated systems, although this method would also require higher data quality.